Agoric/ERTP/core/zoe/docs/zoe.md

 ## Sounds like magic.
 How does it actually work?

-To use Zoe, we have to put things in terms of "offers".
+To use Zoe, we put things in terms of "offers".
 An offer is a statement about what you want and what you're willing to offer.
 It turns out, many smart contracts (apart from gifts and one-way payments) involve an exchange of digital assets that can be put in